Never been to Bali but moved there for a teaching job

 Congratulations on the role!
 Please share your experience so far of the school, community and what you are looking forward to.

 The school is lovely.
 The grounds are immaculately maintained by our grounds staff; it looks like a golf course.
 The architecture is really beautiful and the classrooms are a dream-come-true.
 (I am an aesthetic person so all of that is important to me.)
 But beyond all of that, the international vibe is so special.
 It’s my first experience working at an international school, and I have to say, not knowing if I will be doing a Zoom meeting with a family in the Netherlands, or touring a group of families in-person from Iceland, Australia and Italy is super exciting.
 Our teaching staff are from all over, (Italy, France, Australia, Turkey, Egypt and USA) as are the children.
-And then to ice the cake, we are an authentic Montessori school, and I have been a trained Montessori teacher and then administrator for the last 25 years, so I am doing what I am passionate about!
+And then to ice the cake, we are an authentic Montessori School Bali, and I have been a trained Montessori teacher and then administrator for the last 25 years, so I am doing what I am passionate about!

 I look forward to growing the school; we are looking to re-open our infant/toddler program in January 2023 and in the coming years as our current students (9-12) ages up, grow an adolescent (12-15) program as well.

 Where is home in Bali and why did you decide to live there?